Biden ally meets Arab American leaders in Michigan and tries to lower tensions over Israel-Hamas war

 “I’ll feel the same way on Monday that I do Wednesday,” Khanna said.
 “We need to change course, and we need to do it quickly.”

 Biden has backed Israel since the Oct.
-7 attack, in which Hamas militants killed 1,200 people and abducted another 250.
+7 attack, in which Hamas militants killed 1,200 people and abducted more than 200.
 He has pushed Congress to fund additional weapons and aid for Israel as it mounts an offensive to capture Hamas operatives and rescue Israeli hostages.

 In a statement, Biden campaign spokesperson Ammar Moussa said that Biden “is working closely and proudly with leaders in the" Muslim and Arab American communities “to listen to them about a wide range of issues.”